Ketamine is a synthetic drug. It’s a leading anesthetic in veterinary medicine, and it is used on humans for some surgical procedures as well.

 Long-term effects include:

-As it gained popularity in the club drug culture, ketamine became known as a date rape drug.
+Date rape drug: As it gained popularity in the club drug culture, ketamine became known as a date rape drug.
 Odorless and easy to disguise, ketamine has been used to assault unsuspecting and unknowing users, leaving them defenseless and often completely unaware of what was happening.

-Large doses of ketamine — doses larger than between 1.0 to 2.0 mg (milligrams) per kg (kilograms) of body weight — may produce an experience known as a K-hole.
+K-holes: Large doses of ketamine — doses larger than between 1.0 to 2.0 mg (milligrams) per kg (kilograms) of body weight — may produce an experience known as a K-hole.
 Usually lasting about an hour, a K-hole is experienced when the user is on the verge of being fully sedated.
 During the experience, users may feel as though they are floating and completely detached from their body and reality.
 According to the Center for Substance Abuse Research (CESAR), short-term effects from such a high dose of ketamine can include respiratory depression, involuntary muscle twitches, and vomiting.

-As a street drug, ketamine is unregulated.
+Other drugs disguised as ketamine: As a street drug, ketamine is unregulated.
 Other drugs, such as GHB, PCP, and methamphetamine, may be sold as ketamine.
 Dosing is also highly unpredictable as other drugs may be cut or included in a user’s dose of ketamine, possibly resulting in an overdose.

 Because of limited research on ketamine, little information is available on how addictive the drug is.